dagster-io/dagster/docs/dagster-university/pages/dagster-dbt/lesson-7/4-creating-the-manifest-during-deployment.md

 To recap, our deployment failed in the last section because Dagster couldn’t find a dbt manifest file, which it needs to turn dbt models into Dagster assets.
 This is because we built this file by running `dbt parse` during local development.
 You ran this manually in Lesson 3 and improved the experience in Lesson 4.
 However, you'll also need to build your dbt manifest file during deployment, which will require a couple additional steps.
 We recommend adopting CI/CD to automate this process.

-Building your manifest for your production deployment will will be needed for both open source and Dagster+ deployments.
+Building your manifest for your production deployment will be needed for both open source and Dagster+ deployments.
 In this case, Dagster+’s out-of-the-box `deploy.yml` GitHub Action isn’t aware that you’re also trying to deploy a dbt project with Dagster.

 Since your CI/CD will be running in a fresh environment, you'll need to install dbt and run `dbt deps` before building your manifest with `dbt parse`.